Blackheath Halls is an entertainment venue and concert hall in the heart of South East London.

 As a wholly owned subsidiary of Trinity Laban Conservatoire of Music & Dance, the Halls also provide a regular base for large scale student rehearsals and performances including the annual Trinity Laban opera.

-Originally used as a venue for concerts and public meetings, playing host to some of the most famous musical performers and public speakers of the early 20th century: Sir Edward Elgar, Dame Clara Butt, Sir Ernest Shakleton, George Bernard Shaw and Suffragette rallies.
-Commandeered by the Royal Army Pay Corps during the First World War and again taken over by the Ministry of Works in 1939.
-Through the support of local businesses and the community, Blackheath Halls was saved from demolition in the 1980s.
-Following extensive restoration, the Halls operates as a charitable trust to pursue the ethos of its Victorian founders.
+Originally used as a venue for concerts and public meetings. the Halls played host to some of the most famous musical performers and public speakers of the early 20th century including Sir Edward Elgar, Dame Clara Butt, Sir Ernest Shakleton, George Bernard Shaw as well as Suffragette rallies.
+The building was commandeered by the Royal Army Pay Corps during the First World War and again taken over by the Ministry of Works in 1939.
+Through the support of local businesses and the community, Blackheath Halls was saved from demolition in the 1980s and fully re-opened in 1991.

 The Halls have 2 performance spaces and you can take a Virtual Tour of both here

 The Great Hall is a magnificent space and the ceiling provides some of the best acoustics in the United Kingdom for large scale orchestral performance, and the Halls welcome world renowned orchestras and ensembles for recordings and rehearsals.
 Among those who have rehearsed/recorded in the Great Hall include English National Opera Orchestra, Academy of Ancient Music and London Symphony Orchestra.

 The Recital Room is an excellent venue for smaller scale performances such as chamber music, acoustic sets, folk and childrens' theatre.